 - Ancient forests—Yakushima is home to yakusugi, ancient cedar trees, the oldest of which is thought to be 7,000 years old

 - Turtle season—from May to July every year, Nagata Inaka Beach becomes Japan's largest turtle nesting site

 How to Get There

 Just 60 kilometers off the tip of Kagoshima, Yakushima can be accessed by plane or ferry.

 From Tokyo, take a plane from Haneda Airport to Kagoshima Airport.
 The flight is less than two hours.
-From there, the trip is only 30 minutes.
+From there, a connecting flight to Yakushima is only 40 minutes.
 Another option is to take a ferry from Kagoshima Port to Yakushima Miyanoura or Anobo Port.
 The ferry ride takes two and a half hours on the speed ferry or four hours on the regular, and cheaper, car ferry.

 Remoteness is a positive thing